How often you should bathe your dog really depends on a few different factors.

 This post may contain affiliate links.
-That means if you click on them and buy something, I may receive a small commission.
+That means if you click on them and buy something, I may receive a small commission at no cost to you.
 Read my Disclaimer Policy to learn more.
-As an Amazon Associate I earn from qualifying purchases.

 Are frequent baths bad for dogs?

-Dogs produce natural oils, just like humans, that they need to keep their coat and skin healthy.
+Dogs produce natural oils, just like humans, that they need to keep their coats and skin healthy.
 If you bathe your dog too frequently you risk stripping their skin and coat of these oils.

-Most puppies can be bathed once they are old enough to go home with you, about 8 to 12 weeks old.
+Most puppies can be bathed once they are old enough to go home with you, at about 8 to 12 weeks old.
 If you have a puppy younger than this, check with your vet before bathing them.

 For those over 12 weeks, bathing frequency is similar to adult dogs, with one additional thing to consider.

 A puppy’s experience with bathing will set their feelings about baths for life.
 You may be able to change their feelings with training, but it won’t be easy.

 Regular bathing, even without shampoo, will help a puppy get used to having a bath.

 For baths that are specifically to get your dog used to the bath, go through all the steps of a regular bath, but skip the shampoo.
 Go through the motions of lathering them up, but just use water.

 Then, when they need a full bath, they should be more comfortable getting one.
 This will make baths as an adult much easier, especially if you have a large breed puppy.